 In our last blog, we reviewed the most common healthcare options available to seniors.
 Here we’ll consider what those options cost.

-Earlier this year, Genworth reported that the annual cost of elder care ranged from $45,760 for in-home care to $92,378 for a private room in a nursing home.
+Last year, Genworth reported that the median annual cost of elder care in New York City ranged from $68,640 for in-home care to $158,775 for a private room in a nursing home.
 As you begin planning for these costs, keep a few key facts in mind:

 - Medicare doesn’t cover long-term or custodial care.
 Benefits apply only for short-term, medically necessary services.